markiz/markiz.github.com/_posts/2011-11-21-1-church-numbers-cont.markdown

 So we have `+`, `-`, `/`, `*`, whole arithmetics package, using only lambdas.
 Now I need a proper excuse to use it somewhere...

+_I would also like to thank Druu for his help with tricky `church-prev`_.

 [previous post]: /2011/11/20/2-church-numbers.html